13 January,2013 by Jack Vamvas

-How to reduce it
+How to reduce LATCH_EX wait type

 1) Investigate the DMV sys.dm_os_latch_stats for latch contention source.
 Most sources are esoteric and there is very little in-depth information available on most latch classes.
 A DBA with deep knowledge of SQL Server Internals can interpret the results .